 - Intense cravings

-Nutritional intake is crucial to recovering during a detox and another reason it helps to have addiction professionals working with you.
-Many people coming down off of drugs have little to no appetite, but need nutrients to help their body heal.
+Also, nutritional intake is crucial to recovering during detox, and another reason it helps to have addiction professionals working with you.
+Many people coming down off drugs have little to no appetite but need nutrients to heal their bodies.

 Proper nutrition is essential always, but even more so during detox.
 Skipping meals can worsen your symptoms and pose a danger to your health.
 Because of this, monitored nutrition allows for assurance that the body is receiving the proper vitamins and minerals and appropriate caloric intake.
-Although most detox programs also include immersive individual and group therapy applications, providers make sure sufficient sleep is provided, especially during the first few days.
-Rest is highly encouraged and a licensed facility offers a comfortable and relaxing setting for your detox.
+However, most detox programs also include immersive individual and group therapy applications.
+Providers make sure sufficient sleep is provided, especially during the first few days.
+Rest is highly encouraged, and a licensed facility offers a comfortable and relaxing setting for your detox.

 Dangers of a Home Drug Detox

-One of the biggest dangers for an at home drug detox is the fact that withdrawal symptoms can be serious–and even fatal.
-It’s imperative to your health that they are managed correctly.
+One of the biggest dangers for at-home drug detox is that withdrawal symptoms can be severe–and even fatal.
+However, it’s imperative to your health that they are managed correctly.

-Most people are not equipped to handle an urgent medical process on their own.
+Most people cannot handle an urgent medical process on their own.
 Professionals have the proper tools and medications to administer a high level of care.
 Even if someone is detoxing at home with a sober person monitoring them, it is not the same as dealing with a professional in a hospital or other licensed rehab facility.

-If an emergency situation arises, you might not have time to react.
+However, if an emergency arises, you might not have time to react.
 If you’re in a facility, they can recognize dangerous withdrawal signs and either administer care on the spot or have you transported to a hospital.
-It is scary to think about the potential consequences of an at-home drug detox.
-Remember that your personal safety is the number one priority.

-In a medically-supervised detox they frequently take a patient’s blood pressure, monitor their vital signs, and pay close attention to oxygen levels.
-The withdrawal process can be dangerous, and hazardous side effects can pose a serious threat to your health.
+In a medically-supervised detox, they frequently take a patient’s blood pressure, monitor their vital signs, and pay close attention to oxygen levels.
+The withdrawal process can be dangerous, and hazardous side effects can pose a severe threat to your health.

-Going through your detox in a medical setting also removes you from a potentially toxic environment.
-Outside triggers can jeopardize your recovery progress, and put you at risk of a relapse.
-You may feels so uncomfortable that you immediately start using again, which can put you at risk of an overdose depending on your drug of choice.
+Also, going through your detox in a medical setting removes you from a potentially toxic environment.
+External triggers can jeopardize your recovery progress and put you at risk of a relapse.
+You may feel so uncomfortable that you immediately start using again, which can put you at risk of an overdose depending on your drug of choice.
 Withdrawal might feel unbearable to some, and if you have easy access to alcohol or drugs, you are much more likely to give in to temptations.